 Ultimately, responding promptly and definitively to any social media-related legal charges levied against you by your employer can show good-faith effort to resolve the situation quickly and for everyone’s benefit.

-Andy Chung uses his masters degree in management to head up the HR department at a mid-sized technology company.
+Andy Chung uses his masters degree in management from Catholic University to head up the HR department at a mid-sized technology company.
 He also leads monthly lunch-and-learn seminars for employees on social media etiquette and best practices.